Bem Sex-Role Inventory: Bem Sex-Role Inventory (short form)

 The short form of the BSRI consists of 30 items.
 It has a strong .90 correlation with the original BSRI.
 This short form of the test allows for increased internal consistency.
 Bem reports similar masculinity coefficient alphas and higher femininity coefficient alphas with this form.
 The short form discards the traits "feminine", "masculine", and "athletic" from the self-report scales.
 Specifically, the short form removed some feminine traits that could be seen as less socially desirable such as "gullible" and "childlike".
 Masculine categories depict "assertive-dominance" and "instrumentality", while feminine categories depict "nurtureness-interpersonal warmth" and "expressiveness".

+Critiques

+After an analysis and thorough investigation of 23 different studies having to do with the Bem Sex Role Inventory (BSRI), it was concluded that masculinity and femininity are more complex than can be captured by the BSRI measurement itself.
+While the BSRI can help, it should not be taken to self-diagnose as it may not capture all the criteria especially with changing times.

+Additionally, the BSRI, based on findings, is still somewhat valid.
+However, it is mainly to be used lightly when assessing gender roles.
+This is due to traditional gender roles associated with either being masculine or feminine, weakening.
+As society is striving more towards equality, perceptions are changing on what both genders are capable of.